 Square breathing and other deep breathing exercises can help mitigate the negative effects of long-term stress and high blood pressure.
 In fact, experts say that deep breathing exercises can actually lower blood pressure over time.

 If you want to know how to relax your mind before bed, deep breathing is an essential trick for helping you sleep better.
 This is not only because square breathing is a great stress relief technique (and let’s face it: stress is often what’s keeping us up at night).
-It’s also because deep breathing helps you focus on something that your body is already doing, thusly refocusing your mind much in the same way counting sheep does.
+It’s also because deep breathing helps you focus on something that your body is already doing, thus refocusing your mind much in the same way counting sheep does.

 Box breathing is better than counting sheep, however, because your breath is physically connected to your body.
 It’s not a remote idea, like the mental image of sheep.
 Your breath is something that you always have with you, and it’s a tool you can pull out and use any time.
 By aligning your mental focus with your physical breath through mindful breathing, you are connecting your body and mind, putting yourself in sync and readying yourself for sleep.